dejan2609/harshadranganathan.github.io/_posts/2020-12-05-aws-eks-cluster-setup-part-1.md

 Before we set up our EKS cluster, we need to work on setting up the network infrastructure.

-If you have already set up the network, then proceed to the next part where we will be provisioning the EKS cluster.

 Throughout this article we will be referring to the terraform snippets from [VPC Terraform module](https://github.com/terraform-aws-modules/terraform-aws-vpc/) to describe the network set up process.

 ## AWS Network Diagram